GreenDeploy-io/greendeploy-starters/starters/micro-django42/tailwind-htmx/{{cookiecutter.project_slug}}/.infrastructure/.macos/.venv-scripts/README.md

 5.  run ``python manage.py runserver`` for localhost

 now you're ready to run the project.
-Go to http://localhost:8000 and you should see a json response in your browser after being redirected.
+Go to http://localhost:8000 and you should see

+Django + Tailwind = ❤️

 This means all the dependencies are installed correctly.
 Congratulations!